kevinbrinsly07/kevinbrinsly07/README.md

-# Hi there, I'm Kevin 👋
+# Hi there, i'm Kevin 👋

-## I'm a Software Engineering undergraduate,
+## I'm a Software Engineering undergraduate.

 ### Connect with me: